 Resources for the 19th Century

-- The 19th Century London Stage: An Exploration Since 1995, a work in progress by PhD students and faculty at the University of Washington.
-Developed from a collection of more then 1800 British acting editions in
+was developed by undergraduates, PhD students and faculty at the University of Washington.
+The study was based on a collection of more then 1800 British acting editions in

 and works of the eminent Dublin born, 19th century composer, Michael W. Balfe.
 He wrote 28 operas, many of which have been performed around the world during the past 165 years."

 - Hunderttausend Thaler - Öffentliche Vergnügungen in Berlin 1848.
 A chronology of public performances in Berlin in

 - The Victorian Web

 created and maintained by George P. Landow, Professor of English and Art History, Brown University, a leading authority on Victorian art and literature and the author of numerous works

 - The Victorian & Edwardian Theatre Collection's

 "This collection consists of 1,305 pieces of African-American sheet music dating from 1850 through 1920."
 Excellent resource.

 - Music History of the 19th Century.
 Part of the "Music History On-Line" series.

 19th Century Woman

 - British Women Playwrights Around 1800.
 Professors Tom Crochunis and Michael Laplace-Sinatra, General Editors.
 This site has been

 - Life and Times of Actress EJ Phillips

 (1880s & 1890s); "Her dramatic career, cross-country travels, family life, Golden Age of the American theatre & Arrival of the 20th century."
 The site created by Em Turner Nickinson

 - Victoriana: Resources for Victorian Living.
 This commercial site includes an excellent "library" of Victorian

 - Mytton Antiques, Antique Furniture UK - Decorative Antique Items - Collectors Pieces - 18th and 19th Century Antique Furniture.
-18th century antique furniture and 19th century antique furniture.

 Victorian Database Online